 The six factors of competitive advantage are quality, price, location, selection, service, and speed/turnaround.

 Today’s business environment is very competitive.
 It is now a very easy and inexpensive way to start a business, especially to enable technology to activate businesses online and internationally to win customers in foreign markets.

-There are several companies with sustainable competitive advantage examples that turned them great.
-An example of an online retail sales explosion, and makes it hard to stand out from all the competition and activity crowd.
+There are several companies with sustainable competitive advantages examples that turned them great.
+An example of an online retail sales explosion, that makes it hard to stand out from all the competition and activity crowd.